Heckler & Koch USP: Service

 The USP was adopted in Germany by the Bundeswehr (German armed forces) as the P8 in 1994.
 The P8 has minor differences from the standard USP model: translucent magazines, a reversed safety/decocker lever (on the P8, down indicates 'safe', and up indicates 'fire' — the opposite of the standard USP), and the 'S' and 'F' letters are printed onto the frame instead of onto the lever.
 The P8 has a traditional lands-and-grooves barrel instead of a polygonal barrel.

 The P10, adopted by many German State Police forces, is a USP Compact with the addition of a spurred hammer.
 Both the P8 and P10 are chambered in 9×19mm Parabellum (9mm NATO) only.

 In 1998, the H&K USP Compact with the LEM trigger action, in .40 S&W, was adopted by the United States Immigration and Naturalization Service as the duty sidearm for its Special Agents and plainclothes officers.
-In 2004, after the I&NS's criminal investigations branch merged with the U.S. Customs Service's Office of Investigations into the U.S. Department of Homeland Security's Homeland Security Investigations, the former I&NS Special Agents continued to carry the USP Compact.
+In 2004, after the INS's criminal investigations branch merged with the U.S. Customs Service's Office of Investigations into the U.S. Department of Homeland Security's Homeland Security Investigations, the former INS Special Agents continued to carry the USP Compact.
 New duty pistols, the SIG Sauer Model P229 DAK, in .40 S&W, were eventually issued to the HSI Special Agents after new pistol contracts were awarded by the DHS.

 On August 24, 2004, SIG Sauer and Heckler & Koch/HK Defense won major pistol contracts with the United States Department of Homeland Security.
 The contract was valued at $26.2 million.
 The HK pistol models chosen were the HK P2000 US, HK P2000 SK Subcompact, and the USP Compact/LEM (Law Enforcement Modification).
 The LEM trigger is HK's version of SIG's DAK trigger, and vice versa.
 According to the company, the LEM trigger allows for faster follow-up shots (repeat shots) on target than a standard double-action-only system.
 This is due to a lighter trigger pull (7.3–8.5 lbf) and shorter trigger reset than standard DAO trigger systems.
 The LEM trigger uses a two-piece "pre-cocked hammer" composed of a cocking piece and an external hammer.
 The hammer is pre-cocked as a round is chambered (slide is cycled).
 The LEM system supposedly also provides reliable primer ignition, since it uses a stronger hammer spring.

 The LEM trigger can be installed on existing USP Compact pistols acquired before the LEM trigger came on the market—either by a certified gunsmith or by sending the pistol to Heckler & Koch.
 In addition, the USP Compact pistol can retain its external safety with the LEM trigger—making it the only modified double-action pistol with an external safety.